 Perhaps as a result of that separation, Ben Carson started out poorly in school.
 He also had a terrible temper in his teenage years which made him almost commit murder on one occasion a friend angered him.
 Ben Carson lunged a pen-knife at his friend but luckily, it hit him on the buckle of his belt, so no bodily harm was done.

-Ben Carson life changed for the better when he was in 5th Grade after he reduced the time he spent watching television and instead started reading books borrowed from a local library under instructions from his mother.
+Ben Carson life changed for the better when he was in 5th Grade after he, under instructions from his mother, reduced the time he spent watching television and instead started reading books borrowed from a local library.
 That effort paid off handsomely because he bubbled from the bottom to the top of his class in academic rankings, a big boost to his self-esteem.

 But when Ben Carson got into high school, his academic performance went on a tailspin as he tried to keep up with peer pressure.
 He managed to recover from that backsliding in time to earn acceptance letters from Yale and Harvard colleges.
 He chose to matriculate at Yale.